cyl74/StormHack2024Fall/README.md

 ```bash
 npm install
 ```
-After all the dependicies are downloaded, please run:
+After all the dependencies are downloaded, please run:

 ```bash
 npm start